-Explainer: So much buzz, but what is critical race theory?
+EXPLAINER: So much buzz, but what is critical race theory?

 The term seemed to appear in statehouses and at political rallies almost from nowhere.
 Over the past few months, it has morphed from an obscure academic discussion point on the left into a political rallying cry on the right.

+On Wednesday, for instance, critical race theory became a flashpoint during a congressional hearing into the military’s approach to addressing racism and extremism, when Gen. Mark Milley, chairman of the Joint Chiefs of Staff, pushed back forcefully against accusations by Republican lawmakers that the effort is creating division and hurting morale.

-Yet even those who condemn or seek to ban critical race theory in schools often struggle to define what it is.
+Yet, even those who condemn or seek to ban critical race theory in schools often struggle to define what it is.
 Real-world examples of students being indoctrinated in its principles are difficult to find.

 WHAT IS CRITICAL RACE THEORY?